 Visiting Spotters have their own room.

-Back row of seating for print media
+Back row of seating with electrical outlets for print media

 Wireless/Wired Internet Access available for the media.

-Home and visitors TV production
+Home and visitors TV cameras and production equipment.

-TV Production Window Allocations:
+TV Production Window Allocations: Left to Right:

 WHHS Coach's Camera

 Left and Right locations on roof for larger cameras

 Our field is so close to the field that the cameras must pan almost 180 deg.